Welcome to thoughtful, organic beauty

 Teach them to understand what a "treat" really is

-Marta, a mom of two, (you might know her as Organic Foods for Kids on instagram) teaches her kids the difference between foods that make you grow "big and strong" and foods that are considered "treats".
+There's a big difference between foods that make you grow "big and strong" and foods that are considered "treats".
 So as you can see, we follow this too.
 Walker loves croissants and so does Vienna.
 But she knows it's a treat, I'm not sure about Walker though ;).

-Marta also believes in the importance of grocery shopping with your child and letting them pick out a new food, bringing it home and either eating it raw or cooking it together – and then of course, talking about what you like and don't like about it.
+Take your child grocery shopping with you on occasion and let them pick out a new food, bring it home and enjoy it together – and then of course, talking about what you like and don't like about it.
 I LOVE shopping with Vienna.
 Even though she's a little wild with pushing the grocery cart around, she really enjoys picking out the groceries.

 Don't be afraid of flavour